 Initially the lionfish was seen as a photo opportunity on the reef — but some of the very dive operators who enjoyed taking photos of them are now the greatest advocates for their removal from the reef ecosystem.
 More Bahamians today are aware of the threat of invasive species and the impact they have on our native species.

-Additionally, some local fishermen are also participating in an all-out assault on the lionfish by capturing specimens and turning them over to the College of the Bahamas or the Department of Marine Resources for research.
-However, there are other fishermen who are succumbing to rumors that just making contact with the fish is deadly.
+Some local fishermen are participating in a mission to capture specimens and turn them over to the College of the Bahamas or the Department of Marine Resources for research.
+However, there are other fishers who believe rumors that just making contact with the fish is deadly.
 Trying to convince them to participate has been challenging.